iegomez/mosquitto-go-auth/README.md

 auth_opt_acl_jitter_seconds 3
 ```

-The `auth_jitter_seconds` and `acl_jitter_seconds` allow to randomize the expiration used.
-The value used
+`auth_jitter_seconds` and `acl_jitter_seconds` options allow to randomize cache expiration time by a given offset
-is cache_seconds +/- jitter_seconds.
-With above values (30 seconds for cache and 3 seconds for jitter), the
-expiration will be between 27 seconds and 33 seconds.
-The jitter is useful to reduce loopups storm that could
+The value used for expiring a cache record would then be `cache_seconds` +/- `jitter_seconds`.
+With above values (30 seconds for cache and 3 seconds for jitter), effective expiration would yield any value between 27 and 33 seconds.
-occur every auth/acl_cache_seconds if lots of clients connected at the same time (for example
-after a server restart, all your clients may reconnect immediatly creating lots of entry expiring at the same time, unless
+Setting a `jitter` value is useful to reduce lookups storms that could occur every `auth/acl_cache_seconds` if lots of clients connected at the same time, e.g. after a server restart when all clients may reconnect immediately creating lots of entries expiring at the same time.
-a jitter is used).
-You can set jitter to 0 to disable this feature.
+You may omit or set jitter options to 0 to disable this feature.

 If `cache_reset` is set to false or omitted, cache won't be flushed upon service start.